Mushrooms

 Summary of Mushrooms

-• Popularity of “Mushrooms”: “Mushrooms” By Sylvia Plath, a great American poet, and author, is a highly symbolic poetic piece.
-The poem speaks about the miraculous growth of the mushrooms amid tensions and rigidity of the world.
+• Popularity of “Mushrooms”: The poem ‘Mushrooms was written by Sylvia Plath, a great American poet, and author.
+This highly symbolic poem speaks about the miraculous growth of the mushrooms amid tensions and rigidity of the world.
 Using mushrooms as a metaphor, the poet explains the struggling life of women having less or no value in the world.
-Although many authors try to shake the world regarding women’s rights, presenting them as mushrooms makes this poem laudable.
+Despite the fact that numerous authors strive to make a difference in the realm of women’s rights, the exceptional attribute of this poem is its depiction of women as mushrooms.

 • Major Themes in “Mushrooms”: Problems confronting women, wonders of nature, and strength are the poem’s major themes.
-The poet has used mushrooms as a metaphor to highlight the undaunted yet continuous struggle of women, who try to defeat heavy odds, believing in their hidden strength.
+The poet used mushrooms as a metaphor to highlight the undaunted yet continuous struggle of women who try to defeat heavy odds, believing in their hidden strength.
 They hardly push their way, shoving and nudging up through the loam of the air.
 It has been ages that men silence women; they faced suppression and subjugation at every step.
 Now, they will stand for their equal rights in a world where they are considered inferior to men.

-Analysis of Literary Devices Used in “Mushrooms”
+Analysis of Literary Devices Used in Mushrooms

 2. Allegory: It is a figure of speech in which abstract ideas and principles are described in terms of characters, figures, and events.
 This is an allegorical poem that sheds light on the struggle of the women through the allegorical presentation of mushrooms.

 4. Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
-For example;
+For example,

 “Overnight, very